miarecki/Cryptography/Capture The Flag/picoCTF/transposition-trial.md

 print(decrypted)
 ```

-We obrain the orignal data (and the flag!):
+We obtain the original data (and the flag!):

 ```
 The flag is picoCTF{7R4N5P051N6_15_3XP3N51V3_109AB02E}